 7 & 8 Social Studies, RTI

-Mrs. Kristin Smith is the school librarian and enjoys class visits every Friday from grades Pre-K through Forth.
+Mrs. Kristin Smith is the school librarian and enjoys class visits every Friday from grades Pre-K through Fourth.
 Fifth through Eighth grade visit the library individually or with their classroom teachers.

 For all her students, Mrs. Smith encourages a life long love of reading.
 She helps students find books and materials for classroom assignments.
 Since 2004, Mrs. Smith has enjoyed watching students’ reading tastes develop and expand.